bhargav12155/home-template/replit.md

 This is a full-stack luxury real estate application built for BjorkHomes.com, serving the Omaha and Lincoln, Nebraska markets.
 The application features a modern frontend with property listings, community showcases, blog functionality, video backgrounds, YouTube marketing integration, and comprehensive admin capabilities with code injection and pixel tracking.
 It's built with React/TypeScript on the frontend, Express.js on the backend, and uses PostgreSQL with Drizzle ORM for data management.

-**Current Status:** Fully operational luxury real estate website with all core features implemented and tested (January 27, 2025)
+**Current Status:** Fully operational luxury real estate website with all core features implemented and tested.
+Deployment issue resolved with file structure fix (January 29, 2025)

 ## User Preferences